CyborgApe78/Jump-and-Stuff-Design-Doc/Categories/Abilities and States.md

 ---
 # Abilities and States

-#WIP only database file not working
+ #FIXME only database file not working

 %% Might change this to states